emilio3435/PathfinderBoilerplate/replit.md

 # Overview

-Pathfinder is an AI-powered learning platform designed to help users achieve any learning goal through personalized, adaptive learning paths.
+Sage is an AI-powered learning platform designed to help users achieve any learning goal through personalized, adaptive learning paths.
 The application combines conversational AI guidance with structured curriculum generation, interactive assessments, and portfolio building.
-Users start by describing their learning objectives, and the AI creates customized step-by-step learning paths with curated resources, practical projects, and ongoing support through an intelligent tutoring system.
+Users start by describing their learning objectives through an enhanced onboarding wizard, and the AI creates customized step-by-step learning paths with curated resources, practical projects, and ongoing support through an intelligent tutoring system.

+**Key Innovation: Adaptive Difficulty System** - The platform monitors user chat interactions to dynamically analyze comprehension levels and automatically adjusts content difficulty, persona, and recommendations in real-time.

 # User Preferences